 Dr. Kasisomayajula Viswanath, a professor of health communication at the Harvard T. H. Chan School of Public Health and Dana-Farber Cancer Institute (DFCI), told Salon it's important to understand the "drivers" behind vaccine hesitancy, which will help public health officials address these concerns and hopefully get people vaccinated.
 For example, he said a Black American might be hesitant due to previous experiences with racism and discrimination in healthcare, and prefer to take a wait-and-see approach with the COVID-19 vaccine.

 "That's very different from a group of people who are outright refusers who say 'No, this is my freedom,'" Viswanath said.
-"Personal liberty is one of the biggest drivers.
-Other drivers in other refusers are of a naturalistic healing."
+"Personal liberty is one of the biggest drivers."

 Viswanath agreed that taking the spectrum of vaccine hesitancy seriously is "very critical" when it comes to the COVID-19 vaccines.